-Texas families are picking up the pieces after Winter Storm Uri caused systems failures and property damage across the state.
+Storms are getting bigger, more frequent, and more severe.
+Texas families are left to pick up the pieces.
 On this page, we have gathered some of the best resources to help you and your family.

 WARNING: Some policies may have quick reporting deadlines for storm damage.
 Survey your property, and if you have damage, contact your insurance company NOW to report it.
 Document everything, including communications with your insurance company.
 Take photos of any damage and save all receipts.
 Read your insurance policy so you know your rights.
 Click here for our Top 5 Consumer Tips for Insurance Claims.

 The resources on this page are intended for general information purposes only.
 Individual matters differ, and the information provided is not a substitute for legal advice.
 If you need legal advice, the State Bar of Texas provides an information service here.

 Please check your city, county, or local government's website for more resources, or dial 3-1-1.